Schunter: Course

 The river begins flowing east through Räbke and Frellstedt before turning north towards Süpplingen.
-After Süpplingen it continues north passing just west of historic Süpplingenburg.
+After Süpplingen, it continues north passing just west of the historic Süpplingenburg municipality.
 The river then travels northwest past Groß Steinum, Beienrode and Ochsendorf.
 The river then turns north again and passes under Highway A2 and then on the eastern edge of Glentorf.
 The river then enters the urban Wolfsburg District.
 It again turns northwest before passing between Heiligendorf, Hattorf and Beienrode, where it reenters the District of Helmstedt.
 The river turns west, passing under Highway A39 before entering Flechtorf.
 Here it passes the partially standing 13th century Campen Castle that was built between the Schunter and a canal built parallel on the north side of the river.
 After leaving Flechtorf, the river bends sharply south, then passes under the Weddel loop railroad tracks before passing on the north and west side of the town of Lehre.
 The river continues southwest before entering Wendhausen where it passes Wendhausen Castle, a 17th-century moated castle.
 Then the river passes again under Highway 2 at Hondelage, before passing Dibbesdorf, Querumer Forst and entering the north side of the Braunschweig urban area.
 Winding its way through Braunschweig before turning north and passing under Highway 2 the third time, followed by passing under Highway A391 before crossing under the Mittelland Canal.
 In its final stretch the Schunter passes Thune, heads west past Harxbüttel and just north of Walle before flowing into the Oker River at Schwülper, downstream of Braunschweig.